groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/extract-document-info-groupdocs-watermark-java/_index.md

 </dependencies>
 ```

-**Direct Download**
+### Direct Download (if you prefer not to use Maven)
-Alternatively, download the latest version from [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).
+You can also obtain the JAR files manually from the official release page: [GroupDocs.Watermark for Java releases](https://releases.groupdocs.com/watermark/java/).

 ### License Acquisition
-To use GroupDocs.Watermark beyond its trial period, you can acquire a temporary license or purchase one.
-Visit their site to get detailed steps on how to obtain and apply the license.

-#### Basic Initialization
-Once your environment is set up with GroupDocs.Watermark, initialize it by creating an instance of `Watermarker`.
-This object will serve as your entry point for interacting with documents.

-## Implementation Guide

-### Retrieving Document Information

-**Overview**
-This feature allows you to extract essential information from a document, which can be critical in various applications like content management systems or automated reporting tools.
+A trial license works for development and testing.
+For production deployments, purchase a permanent license from the GroupDocs site and apply it as described in the documentation.

+## How to Retrieve Page Count Java Using GroupDocs.Watermark

-#### Step 1: Initialize Watermarker
+### Step 1: Initialize the Watermarker
-Begin by creating an instance of `Watermarker` using the path to your target document.
-This step is crucial as it sets up the context for any subsequent operations.
+Create a `Watermarker` instance that points to the document you want to inspect.
+This object is the entry point for all subsequent operations.

 ```java
 import com.groupdocs.watermark.Watermarker;